SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 Good to know: When the *Race.settings* file is changed while Jona or any other Assistant is already active, the updated settings will be imported into the active session.
 This is useful during Practice, Qualifying or even Race sessions.
 Please note, that only the driver who has control of the car can do this in a team session.

-Beside the session respectively race specific settings described in the previous sections, the general behaviour of the Virtual Race Engineer can be customized using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-engineer).
+Beside the session respectively race specific settings described in the previous sections, the general behaviour of the AI Race Engineer can be customized using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-engineer).

 #### Tab *Strategy*

 You will find settings for the race strategy analysis and simulation in the third tab.
-These settings are mainly used by the Virtual Race Strategist, but some of them, for example the *Pitstop Delta* time or the *Safety Fuel* will also be used by Jona.
+These settings are mainly used by the AI Race Strategist, but some of them, for example the *Pitstop Delta* time or the *Safety Fuel* will also be used by Jona.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%203.JPG)

-Please see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#tab-strategy) in the Virtual Race Strategist chapter for a description of these fields.
+Please see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist#tab-strategy) in the AI Race Strategist chapter for a description of these fields.

 #### Tab *Team*